Duran144/SunnySideAgency/README-template.md

 ### The challenge

+The challenge is to build out this landing page and get it looking as close to the design as possible.

 Users should be able to:

 - View the optimal layout for the site depending on their device's screen size